Last updated on June 5th, 2026 at 11:45 pm

 Outdark

-When people think of Granville Road, people usually think of Korean fashion because there are so many stores on this street that sells Korean clothing.
+When people think of Granville Road, they usually think of Korean fashion because so many stores on this street sell Korean clothing.

-So, of course, it shouldn’t be surprising that there are decent Korean restaurants nearby.
-One of those places is called Outdark, a restaurant that serves Korean fried chicken.
-The food at Outdark is authentic as they have restaurants in South Korea.
+Of course, it shouldn’t be surprising that there are decent Korean restaurants nearby.
+One of those places is Outdark, a restaurant that serves Korean fried chicken and has store locations in South Korea.
+It’s constantly buzzing with people because they love the authentic Korean fried chicken here!

 Above and Beyond

-As with many other areas in Hong Kong, there are many dim sum restaurants in Tsim Sha Tsui.
+As with many other areas of Hong Kong, Tsim Sha Tsui has many dim sum restaurants.

-You’ll often see Above and Beyond as one of the best Cantonese restaurants in Hong Kong.
-The restaurant is on the 28th floor in Hotel Icon and has a beautiful view of Victoria Harbour.
+One of the best Cantonese restaurants in Hong Kong is Above and Beyond.
+The food is good, and the restaurant is on the 28th floor of Hotel Icon, offering a stunning view of Victoria Harbour.

-However, this is one of those restaurants you must book weeks in advance.
-It sounds intense but it’s not uncommon for people to do this for Hong Kong restaurants.
+This is one of those restaurants you must book weeks in advance.
+It sounds intense, but it’s not uncommon for people to do this for Hong Kong restaurants.
 If you’re unsure about reserving a table that much more time in advance, check out Openrice to see if it’s a place you’re interested in trying.
-Customers leave reviews of a restaurant on that platform and it’s a commonly used app in Hong Kong to discover new restaurants.
+Customers leave reviews of restaurants on that platform, a commonly used app in Hong Kong for discovering new restaurants.

 Umai Sushi Kan